svt/election-compass-match/README.md

 #### Difference from 2018

 Besides the newly added `RangeAnswer` type, a slight adjustment has also been made to how strong of a penalty the _you_ side gets if it hasn't answered a question.
 In the 2018 algorithm, the penalty was a `5` unit increase in the `maxScore`, yielding a small decrease in the resulting quotient after the `score / maxScore` operation.
 In 2019 the penalty is `2.5` instead, which makes the penalty smaller.

+## Maintanance

+This code base should for now be seen as UNMAINTAINED, and provided as-is.
+However, we might still consider PR:s and issues if found.